 The Bottom Line: LLCs Are Great For Established Investors, But Less Useful For New Investors

 LLCs can be advantageous as they allow members to gain liability protection within their business entity.
 They also offer privacy, limited liability, tax benefits and partnership opportunities.
-However, you need to watch out for ongoing costs, difficulty getting a mortgage, disadvantages with capital gains treatment and a few other cons.
+However, you’ll need to watch out for ongoing costs, difficulty getting a mortgage, disadvantages with capital gains treatment and a few other cons.

-Rocket Mortgage does not offer LLCs, but first-time real estate investors may find it more advantageous to buy property in their own name because of the roadblocks and additional costs of buying a home with an LLC.
-Established investors should also tread carefully.
-They should consult a business attorney to determine the best legal structure for their investments.
+Rocket Mortgage does not offer LLCs, but first-time real estate investors may find it more beneficial to buy property in their own name because of roadblocks and additional costs of buying a home with an LLC.
+Established investors should also tread carefully and consult a business attorney to determine the best legal structure for their investments.

-Ready to apply for a mortgage for your investment or residence?
+Ready to apply for a mortgage outside of an LLC for your investment or residence?
 We’re here to help you get started today.
 You can start your application online or give us a call at (833) 326-6018.

 Why Invest In Real Estate?
 10 Reasons And Benefits